Heads & Tales

 Weeks Charted: 27

 Harry Chapin is a songwriter, and a singer of songs.
-His songs are his alone, and their impact is in their own mark -- the touch of the songwriter's art which makes each song a moulding of himself.
+His songs are his alone, and their impact is in their own mark -- the touch of the songwriter's art which makes each song a molding of himself.
 In the closing song of the album, "Same Sad Singer," he writes: "Been putting myself here inside each song," which is what he does.
 From the graphically detailed ballad "Taxi," which describes the kind of chance meeting with a former love -- which we all dread and which most of us go through -- the same kind of empty phrases: "And she said 'We must get together'/But I knew it'd never be arranged./..." to the kind of empty that produces the song "Dogtown" with what Harry Chapin describes as "Loneliness and a rather sensational way of resolving it."
 Many of the songs on this, his first album, are about loneliness and loss.

 Because these songs are intensely personal, they also have a quality of realism -- and the personal touches seem to make each song more universal.
 Harry Chapin sings, almost lightly: "Everybody's lonely/That's what it's all about" and it's true.
 Everybody at some point or other faces that moment of complete isolation, or that moment of discovery that it's that time again, whether the moment comes before a set of rusty railroad tracks, as it does to him in "Sometime, Somewhere Wife" or during a long lonely ride on a Greyhound bus.